ciwchris/pi-python-sound-server/steps.md

 In a terminal start the web server by running the script: `python server.py`

-To play the sound navigate to [http://localhost:8080](http://localhost:8080)
+To play the sound in a browser navigate to [http://localhost:8080](http://localhost:8080)

 To stop the server type: `Ctrl+c`